-Galerie Nathalie Obadia is pleased to announce the third exhibition artist Shahpour Pouyan and his first in Brussels, in parallel with the exhibition dedicated to him at the Dhont-Dhaenens Museum in Ghent, Sky-high is my place.
+Galerie Nathalie Obadia is pleased to announce the third exhibition by artist Shahpour Pouyan and his first in Brussels, in parallel with the exhibition dedicated to him at the Museum Dhont-Dhaenens in Ghent, Skyhigh is my place.
 One of the most renowned Iranian artists on the international art scene, Shahpour Pouyan brings forward a pluralistic and poetic artistic oeuvre exploring the symbols and material witnesses of power, domination and hubris throughout the History of civilizations.

 Deeply influenced by a cultural heritage from which his work testifies to a great erudition, Shahpour Pouyan confronts this rhetoric of power to his personal experience regarding origins and belonging, often reflecting current socio-political concerns.
 Historical Iranian visual art vocabulary, alongside Western architecture, constitutes the matrix of a work echoing to the contemporary realm, which finds shape in the art of miniature, painting, and ceramics or installations.
 In this exhibition, the artist proposes a journey through the three cycles of life, symbolized by each gallery floor.